oroinc/documentation/backend/entities-data-management/actions/actions-conditions.rst

 **Alias:** copy_values

-**Description:**  Copies the values from a context or an object to the provided attribute and behaves the same as the `array_merge` PHP function.
+**Description:**  Copies the values from a context or an object to the provided attribute and behaves like the `array_merge` PHP function.

 .. code-block:: none